EXCLUSIVE! Chuggs Wallis reveals which Love Island star he fancied the most

 Chuggs Wallis has revealed which Love Island star he fancied the most.

-The 23-year-old entered this year’s show as a bombshell, and tried to pursue a romantic connection with Rachel Finni.
+The 23-year-old entered this year’s show as a bombshell, and tried to pursue a romance with Rachel Finni.

 But in a dramatic recoupling, Rachel chose to couple up with Brad McClelland, sending Chuggs home after just a few days in the villa.